team-quizki/quizki-backend/README.md

 ## Development Server
 To get the backend running on your local machine, you will need a MySQL daemon running and you will need to compile and run the application.
 Follow these steps each time you want to run the backend.
   1. Run a MySQL daemon in the background. `$ mysqld`
-  2. Compile and run the application by using the Spring Boot Maven plugin. `$ mvn sping-boot:run`
+  2. Compile and run the application by using the Spring Boot Maven plugin. `$ mvn spring-boot:run`

 ## Running the Tests

-We do not currently have tests built for the backend
+Type `$ mvn test`.

 ## Deployment